-In addition, the option enables banks to consume, manage and maintain packaged software in a secure, continually evolving, self-service platform while allowing them to develop their specific banking models through advanced configuration and extensibility capabilities at their own pace and desired frequency.
-This results in even greater business agility and speed as well as cost efficiency and transparency while providing enhanced security, resilience and compliance.
+In addition, the software-as-a-service (SaaS) option enables banks to consume, manage, and maintain packaged software in a secure, continually evolving, self-service platform while allowing them to develop their specific banking models through advanced configuration and extensibility capabilities at their own pace and desired frequency.
+This results in even greater business agility and speed as well as cost efficiency and transparency while providing enhanced security, resilience, and compliance.
 Banks can focus on innovation and their core business, while the software provider takes care of the rest.

 Migrate and Consume on Demand – A New Paradigm